Ahmednas211/Wordpress-using-LAMP-Stack/README.md

   sudo service httpd restart
   ```

+Target group

+  - Create a target group and include the respective Webservers.
+Please do not include the setup server.

+Application Load Balancer:

+  -ALB Setup: Configure the Application Load Balancer (ALB) and associate it with the ALB Security Group.
+Ensure it's connected to the appropriate public subnets and target group of our webservers.
+Once the ALB is finished provisioning, do the following:

+•	Paste the DNS in a web browser (wordpress-lb-1257114690.eu-central-1.elb.amazonaws.com)
+•	Add the following at the end of the DNS: wordpress-lb-1257114690.eu-central-1.elb.amazonaws.com/wp-admin
+•	It will take you to the wordpress admin page.
+In the admin page,
+•	Go to settings, update the already existing IP address to the ALB DNS address: http:// wordpress-lb-1257114690.eu-central-1.elb.amazonaws.com
+•	Then save and exit.

 3. DNS and SSL/TLS Certificate Setup:

     - Route 53 Configuration: Create a hosted zone on Route 53 to manage the DNS records for your application.
 Configure DNS records like A and CNAME records as needed.